PACEE: Parent-Centered AI Scaffolding for Emotion Education in Early Childhood Conversations: INTRODUCTION

-To evaluate PACEE's effectiveness in supporting family emotion education, we conducted a user study with 16 pairs of parents and children.
-Compared to a baseline (LLM-assisted) method, PACEE significantly fosters meaningful parent-child interactions and in-depth emotion education.
-Furthermore, with PACEE, children show greater engagement and richer emotional expression during conversations.
-Meanwhile, parents (1) improve their expertise and confidence in communication, (2) adopt more effective approaches in emotional education, and (3) gain a better understanding of their children's emotional states.
+We evaluated PACEE's performance through a user study with 16 parent-child pairs.
+Compared to a baseline LLM-assisted approach, PACEE leads to more meaningful parent-child interactions and deeper emotion-related discussions.
+Children show higher engagement and richer emotional expression, while parents (1) improve their communication confidence and expertise, (2) adopt more effective emotion education strategies, and (3) gain a better understanding of their children's emotional states.

-The contributions of our research are as follows: \begin{itemize} \item Through a formative study, we identified three key challenges in family emotion education, the role of AI in supporting this process, and principles for AI-assisted emotion education from the experts' perspectives. \item We present PACEE, an LLM-based assistant for supporting parent-AI collaborative emotion education.
-PACEE collaborates with parents to build children's emotional profiles and provides personalized, parent-mediated guidance. \item Through a user study with 16 families, we validated PACEE's effectiveness in enhancing family emotion education.
-Our work advanced emotion coaching theory in both family and LLM-assisted contexts, offering valuable insights for designing AI-supported, parent-centered family education systems. \end{itemize}
+The contributions of this work are as follows: \begin{itemize} \item We identify three key challenges in family emotion education through formative studies with teachers and parents, and derive corresponding design principles. \item We present PACEE, a parent-centered AI scaffolding system that supports parents in guiding children's emotional development during conversations. \item Through a user study with 16 families, we demonstrate the effectiveness of PACEE in enhancing parent-child emotion education, and provide design implications for parent-centered AI scaffolding in family education. \end{itemize}